DMH-biodatasci/SegMantX/docs/quick_start.md

 The following workflow demonstrates the duplication detection computing a self-alignment of a (circular) plasmid sequence.
 Afterwards, the hits in the self-alignment will processed in the chaining module.
 An interactive plot visualizing resulting segments (or chains) and a FASTA-file containing the nucleotide chains will be created.

-Hint: Use --is_query_circular only if your sequence has a circular sequence topology (e.g., circular plasmids)
+Hint: Use --is_query_circular only if your sequence has a circular sequence topology (e.g., circular plasmids etc.)

 1. Run SegMantX's **generate_alignments** module to compute seeds for the chaining process:
 ```bash